 This was my final mandate to the IFP as I stepped down from leadership.
 I asked that the Party I founded do this most important thing: protect our women and children.
 The IFP is the champion of the vulnerable.
 We believe in the dignity of every individual, regardless of gender, race or age.
 Every individual has a right to life, a right to security, and a right to have their dignity upheld.

 This is the fundamental belief of the Inkatha Freedom Party.
 When we championed the inclusion of a Bill of Rights in South Africa’s democratic Constitution, we did so knowing that human rights will always need protection.

-Today, the IFP Women’s Brigade, the National Executive Committee, and all the structures of the IFP are taking a stand in line with our Party’s beliefs.
-With each personal commitment, our shared commitment grows stronger.
+The IFP Women’s Brigade, the National Executive Committee, and all the structures of the IFP are taking a stand in line with our Party’s beliefs.

 – PRINCE MANGOSUTHU BUTHELEZI, MP